Ziszel/The-Hands-of-Nathan-Woodcock/docs/gdd.md

 - The Academy:
 	- Used to be a comprehensive (like Woodcock's school)
 	- Just as terrible as Woodcock's school but the students act all high and mighty
-	- Boss is an unpopular delinquent known as: X
+	- Boss is an unpopular delinquent known as: Hardman Carlin
 - The Choir School:
 	- A catholic priory turned into educational establishment
 	- A friendly NPC (a choirmaiden) who offers support is introduced here